Use Third-Party Tools to Connect to Athena Tables

 Locate Connection Details from the TDP

-To connect to Athena, you will need to write down these connection details for future use:
+To connect to Athena, make sure that you write down the following connection details from the SQL Access page for future use:

-- URL (address for Athena) connection parameter
+• URL (address for Athena) connection parameter

-- S3OutputLocation connection parameter
+• S3OUTPUTLOCATION connection parameter

 Self-Hosting the TDP

-If you are self-hosting the TDP in your AWS accounts and set the deployment parameter
+If you are self-hosting the TDP in your AWS accounts and set the deployment parameter AthenaCreateIamUser to false, then the credentials are not available in the Tetra Data Platform UI.

-.- Create an IAM user or role in the AWS account where TDP is hosted and assign it to the policy.
+3. Create an IAM user or role in the AWS account where TDP is hosted and assign it to the policy.

 Connect to Athena Tables Using Third-Party Tools